poudeldinesh/Multivariate-Analysis-World-Happiness-Report/README.md

-## Multivariate Analysis on World Happiness Report(2015)- Unsupervised Learning
+## Multivariate Analysis on World Happiness Report- Unsupervised Learning

 This project focuses on application of Multivariate Analysis techniques on World Happiness Report(2015) to create insights on data, to discover structures and patterns in high-dimensional data, and to discover the latent variables behind a set of variables.